-This is the ninety-ninth in a series of reviews of the best dive resort locations around the world.
+This is the ninety-ninth in a series of reviews of the best scuba diving destinations around the world.
 In this post, the focus is on Cuba.
 In addition to this series on dive resort locations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you ever been diving in Cuba before?
 If so, I’d love to know about your experience.
 What liveaboard or dive shop did you use?
 What are the best dive spots and the conditions there like the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

 With a 5,600 kilometer (3,500-mile) coastline and Caribbean climate, Cuba is naturally endowed with beautiful coral reefs and biodiversity.
 From the early days of the Communist takeover, Fidel Castro, himself a diver, after meeting with Jacques Cousteau, made protection of the undersea environment a priority.
 There are several marine protected areas in place and fishing restrictions otherwise, leaving the reefs in remarkable condition today.

 Water temperature is warm enough for maximum protection necessary of a 3 mm wetsuit and the visibility is great running to 40 meters (130 feet).
 Diving is possible year-round with some inconvenience during the rain and hurricane season from May through October.

 If you are diving on the southwest side surface conditions and current will be little affected in spite of the weather.